 Dear [Sender’s Name],

 Thank you for the opportunity to interview for [Position] at [Company Name].
 I greatly appreciate your consideration.
-However, I regretfully need to withdraw my application.
+Unfortunately, I need to withdraw my application.

-I hope we can stay connected and I wish you the best of luck in your hiring process.
+I hope we stay connected, and I wish you the best of luck in your hiring process.

 Sincerely,